aartzz/xdAnswers/README.md

 # xdAnswers
 A script, that helps in tests.
-Works with Ollama.

 ### Todo:
 - Add support for Vseosvita, Kahoot etc.